OUR TEAM

 Press Manager

-Savannah Tarbet serves as the Press Manager for the Texas Civil Rights Project, where she handles media relations for the organization.
-Before joining TCRP, Savannah was the Director of Marketing & Communications at the Amarillo Economic Development Corporation, where she promoted her hometown of Amarillo to attract workforce and businesses to the city.
-Savannah has specialized experience in local media outreach and relationship building.
+Savannah Tarbet serves as the Press Manager for the Texas Civil Rights Project, where she oversees media relations and communications for the organization.
+Savannah has specialized experience in media outreach and relationship building.
 Savannah received her BA in Public Relations, Advertising, and Applied Communications with honors from West Texas A&M University.
-During her time in college, she led 1910 PR, the university's student-run public relations firm, as Executive Director.
-Outside of work, Savannah has served on several boards and committees of different local organizations including, Elevate Amarillo, Amarillo League of Women Voters, and the Texas Economic Development Council.

 Travis Fife (he/him)